ashridh/ashridh.github.io/README.md

 # Hello!
-[Update Dec'24: Started new role as MLE at Apple]
+[Newer Update: Started a new role as MLE at Apple]

-[Update mid'24: Working at Google with Pixel AI team]
+[Update: Working at Google with the Pixel AI team]

-I'm Ayush - a MS by research student in Purdue University, where my work focuses on Cloud-native Machine Learning.
-Prior to this, I spent 1.5 years at [Skit.AI](https://skit.ai) (previously Vernacular.AI) as a ML Research Engineer, working on speech and text technologies.

 I love dabbling in ML R&D, Software Engineering, Algorithms and System Design.
 To get in touch, please send me an email at: